 Dry vs. Dehydrated Skin: Finding Your Perfect Moisturizer

-In everyday conversations, the terms "dry skin" and "dehydrated skin" are often used interchangeably.
-However, they refer to two distinct skin concerns with different causes—and more importantly, different solutions.
-Understanding the key difference is very important because treating the wrong condition with the wrong products can lead to frustration, ineffective results, and ongoing discomfort.
+In everyday beauty conversations, the terms dry skin and dehydrated skin are often used interchangeably.
+However, they refer to two distinct concerns with different biological causes—and more importantly, entirely different solutions.

 What’s the Difference Between Dry and Dehydrated Skin?